On the Automorphism Group of Token Graphs of Complete Bipartite Graphs

-In this section we prove Theorem~\ref{thm:bipartite}.
 We have that $F_2({K_{2,2}}) \simeq K_{2,4}.$ Thus, This proves $a)$ of Theorem~\ref{thm:bipartite}.
 For the remainder of this section assume that $n>2$.
-In~\cite{rec} it was shown that $F_k(K_{1,n})$ is uniquely reconstructible as the $k$-token graph of $K_{1,n}$.
+In~\cite{rec}, it was shown that $F_k(K_{1,n})$ is uniquely reconstructible as the $k$-token graph of $K_{1,n}$.
 Thus,

 For the remainder of this section assume that $m \ge 2$.